Apollo Homecare Logo

 • Get enough sleep of at least 7 to 8 hours every night

-High blood pressure and high cholesterol are silent killers that can cause damage to the heart and blood vessels.
+6. Get Regular Health Checks High blood pressure and high cholesterol are silent killers that can cause damage to the heart and blood vessels.
 A person may not know they have these diseases unless they get tested.
 Regular health checkups can help determine our health and take preventive steps to control or manage the symptoms.

 Tests required for a healthy heart:

-• Cholesterol: Usually, cholesterol screening begins at age 20, although earlier screening may be recommended if the person has a family history of early heart diseases.
+Cholesterol: Usually, cholesterol screening begins at age 20, although earlier screening may be recommended if the person has a family history of early heart diseases.
 Having your cholesterol measured at least every four to six years is recommended for adults.
+Type 2 diabetes screening: Diabetes is a major risk factor for heart disease.
+A doctor may recommend early screening if a person is overweight or has a family history of diabetes.

 7. Maintain a Healthy Weight

-One of the factors contributing to high blood pressure, cholesterol problems, and diabetes – and making us more vulnerable to cardiovascular disease – is obesity.
+One of the factors contributing to high blood pressure, cholesterol problems, and diabetes—and making us more vulnerable to cardiovascular disease—is obesity.
 Maintaining a healthy BMI (Body Mass Index) plays an important role in preventing heart problems, chronic fatigue, and other diseases.

 Tips to keep your weight in check